 2024

-Beyond Sight: Making Experiential Digital Art Accessible to Non-Visual Users
+Beyond Sight: Making Experiential Digital Art Accessible for Audio Reliant Users

 This project explores how a visual-only digital artwork can be reimagined to be accessible and enjoyable for non-visual users, focusing on inclusivity and meaningful sensory engagement.